CALCZERO.COM

 US vs UK Gallons

 A US gallon is 3.785 liters.
-A UK gallon is 4.546 liters, 20% more.
-So 30 mpg in the UK works out to around 25 mpg by US measurement.
-If you're comparing cars across countries, check which gallon the spec sheet uses.
+A UK gallon is 4.546 liters, about 20 percent more.
+That means 30 MPG in UK units is about 25 MPG in US units.
+When comparing cars across countries, check which gallon the spec sheet uses.

 Electric Vehicle Efficiency